heyvito/clsql/README.md

 #### Migration safety
 Migrations are executed within a transaction.
-This way, in case anything goes wrong, all changes are automatically reverted.
+This way, in case anything goes wrong, all changes will be automatically reverted.

 > **WARNING**: Not every RDBMS accepts schema modifications within transactions.

 ### Queries

-Queries are defined in plain SQL files.
-Each file may contain an arbitrary number of queries.
-Each query must contain at least a name, but can also include additional information, such as a docstring, and modifiers.
+Plain SQL files defines queries where each file may contain an arbitrary number of queries.
+Each query must contain at least a name, but can also include additional information, such as a documentation, and modifiers.

 #### Defining queries